Convergence of Brownian Motions on Metric Measure Spaces Under Riemannian Curvature-Dimension Conditions: Introduction

 The aim of this paper is to characterize a probabilistic convergence of Brownian motions in terms of a geometric convergence of the underlying spaces.
 Our main results show that the pointed measured Gromov (pmG) convergence of the underlying spaces implies (or under some condition, is equivalent to) the weak convergence of Brownian motions under Riemannian Curvature-Dimension (RCD) conditions for the underlying spaces.

 Let us consider the following motivating example: let a sequence of Riemannian manifolds $\{M_n\}_{n\in \N}$ converges to a (possibly non-smooth) metric measure space in the Gromov--Hausdorff (GH) sense.
 Let $(B^n, \mathbb P^n)$ be a Brownian motions on each $M_n$.
-Noting that $(B^n, \mathbb P^n)$ can be determined only by the underlying geometric structure of the Riemannian manifolds $M_n$, an important question is whether \begin{enumerate} \item[(Q)] a sequence of Brownian motions on Riemannian manifolds also converges weakly to the Brownian motion on the GH-limit space. \end{enumerate} This question does not make sense, however, {\it without additional assumptions} because there is a gap between the geometric and probabilistic convergences: the weak convergence of Brownian motions clearly involves the first-order differentiable structure of the underlying spaces although the GH convergence never sees any information of differentiable structures.
+Noting that $(B^n, \mathbb P^n)$ can be determined only by the underlying geometric structure of the Riemannian manifolds $M_n$, an important question is whether \begin{enumerate} \item[(Q)] a sequence of Brownian motions on Riemannian manifolds also converges weakly to the Brownian motion on the GH-limit space. \end{enumerate} This question however does not make sense without additional assumptions because there is a gap between the geometric and probabilistic convergences: the weak convergence of Brownian motions clearly involves the first-order differentiable structure of the underlying spaces although the GH convergence never sees any information of differentiable structures.
 Indeed, we have examples whereby the limit process is no more a diffusion process (see (ii) and (iii) in Remark \ref{rem: relw}).

 In this paper, adopting as an additional assumption {\it the uniform lower Ricci curvature bound of $M_n$}, we can answer (Q) affirmatively, which is an application of the main results in this paper.
-To be more precise, we obtain the equivalence between these geometric/probabilistic convergences in the framework of metric measure spaces under {\it the synthetic lower Ricci curvature bound} (called RCD in this paper), which is a substantially more general condition than the one assumed in (Q).
+To be more precise, we obtain the equivalence between these geometric/probabilistic convergences in the framework of metric measure spaces under {\it the synthetic lower Ricci curvature bound} (called RCD in this paper).